As summer temperatures soar and we spend more time outdoors, it is crucial to be aware of the signs and symptoms of heat-related illnesses.

 Prevention and Treatment:

-To prevent heat-related illnesses, it's important to follow these key measures:
+To prevent heat-related illnesses, Dr. Patch highlights the following key measures:

 - Hydration: Drink plenty of fluids, especially water, even if you don't feel thirsty.
 Avoid excessive alcohol and caffeine intake as they can contribute to dehydration.